GET IN TOUCH

 After the City Council, Rob returned to his public service roots when he was appointed as the Deputy Director for the Boston Home Center, where he was instrumental in executing the new administration’s housing and homeownership policy.
 During this time, he also became a trustee on the SEIU 888 Housing Trust.

-In 2017, Rob was appointed Chief of Staff of the Boston Public Schools, where he continues to serve today as the Senior Adviser to the Superintendent.
-In this work, he leads intergovernmental affairs, interdepartmental relations, and constituent services, in addition to a host of other special projects.
-Rob’s perspective as a BPS parent and his lifelong dedication to public service fuel his daily efforts to help transform the lives of all BPS students.
+In 2017, Rob was appointed Chief of Staff of the Boston Public Schools, and he later served as the Senior Adviser to the Superintendent.
+In this work, he led intergovernmental affairs, interdepartmental relations, and constituent services, in addition to a host of other special projects.
+Rob’s perspective as a BPS parent and his lifelong dedication to public service fueled his daily efforts to help transform the lives of all BPS students.

-Rob is running to be the State Representative for the 14th Suffolk District because he still believes that government is about helping people and making a difference in the lives of others.
-He will bring his passion for public service, vast experience in government, and ability to build bridges and coalitions to the State House to fight every day for the people of Hyde Park, Roslindale, Readville, and West Roxbury.
+Rob ran to be the State Representative for the 14th Suffolk District because he still believes that government is about helping people and making a difference in the lives of others.
+He brings his passion for public service, vast experience in government, and ability to build bridges and coalitions to the State House to fight every day for the people of Hyde Park, Roslindale, Readville, and West Roxbury.